KamCioGIT/PaymentMethod/README.md

 ## PaymentMethod
-This script provides the users on your server, to decide how they want to pay.
+This script provides the users on your server the feature to decide how they want to pay.
 This is supported by a nice ui, selfmade in React.
 I saw the design on [GVMP](https://gvmp.de), but the code is selfmade.

 ## Preview